lubeda/EsphoMaTrix/README.md

 ```

 ## icons/animations
-Download and install all needed icons under the "ehmtx"-key.
+Download and install all needed icons (.jpg/.png)/animations (.gif)under the "ehmtx"-key.
 All icons are automagically scaled to 8x8 on compile-time.

 ```
 emhtx: